Florentino Torres High School

-Florentino Torres High School, commonly known as Torres High School (THS), is located in Gagalangin, Tondo, Manila, Philippines.
+Florentino Torres High School, commonly known as Torres High School (FTHS), is located in Juan Luna St, Gagalangin, Tondo, Manila, Philippines.
 It is one of the oldest public schools in Metro Manila.

 History

 Founded by James T. Burns in 1925, Florentino Torres High School was originally named Legarda High School.
 With only three teachers, Burns opened the school to students who were refused admission by the three existing public high schools in Manila.

 In 1926, the school moved to the Sequoia Building at the foot of Pritil Bridge along Juan Luna Street and was renamed Manila West High School.
 March 1928 marked the first group of students to graduate from the school as well as the initial appearance of various school clubs and organizations.
 In 1930, several changes took place under the supervision of Marcelino Bautista, the first Filipino principal, who renamed the four Manila public high schools after the first four Filipino Justices of the Supreme Court: